-Finally, Xyce does not permit the FILE= qualifier to overwrite the netlist file (<netlistName>).
-Instead, the output will be placed into the file <netlistName>.<defaultExtension>, where the default extension is set by the FORMAT= qualifier on that .PRINT line and the analysis type specified in the netlist.
+Finally, Xyce does not permit the 'FILE=' qualifier to overwrite the netlist file ('<netlistName>').
+Instead, the output will be placed into the file '<netlistName>.<defaultExtension>', where the default extension is set by the 'FORMAT=' qualifier on that '.PRINT' line and the analysis type specified in the netlist.

+9.1.3.4.
 Multi-File Output for AC and HB Analysis

-The .AC and .HB analysis types can produce multiple output files.
+The '.AC' and '.HB' analysis types can produce multiple output files.
 This can occur in two ways.
-For example, a netlist may have explicit .PRINT HB_FD and .PRINT HB_TD lines.
-In that case, the frequency domain and time domain outputs for that netlist's .HB analysis will use the explicit variable lists, FILE= qualifiers, and FORMAT= qualifiers from each line.
+For example, a netlist may have explicit '.PRINT HB_FD' and '.PRINT HB_TD' lines.
+In that case, the frequency domain and time domain outputs for that netlist's '.HB' analysis will use the explicit variable lists, 'FILE=' qualifiers, and 'FORMAT=' qualifiers from each line.
 As a convenience, Xyce can also generate "fallback print lines".
-For example, a .PRINT HB will automatically generate the output from equivalent .PRINT HB_FD and .PRINT HB_TD lines using its variable list, FILE= qualifier, and FORMAT= qualifier.
+For example, a '.PRINT HB' will automatically generate the output from equivalent '.PRINT HB_FD' and '.PRINT HB_TD' lines using its variable list, 'FILE=' qualifier, and 'FORMAT=' qualifier.

 The interactions and precedence between these types of output are as follows.
-First, a more explicit line (e.g., .PRINT HB_FD or .PRINT AC_IC) takes precedence over a less explicit line (e.g., .PRINT HB or .PRINT AC), if both appear in the netlist.
-Second, if a FILE=hbFile qualifier appears on a .PRINT HB line, that is using FORMAT=STD, then its four possible output files will be hbFile.HB.FD.prn, hbFile.HB.TD.prn, hbFile.hc_ic.prn and hbFile.startup.prn.
-Finally, if a FILE=acFile qualifier appears on a .PRINT AC line, that is using FORMAT=STD, then its two possible output files will be acFile and acFile.TD.prn.
+First, a more explicit line (e.g., '.PRINT HB_FD' or '.PRINT AC_IC') takes precedence over a less explicit line (e.g., '.PRINT HB' or '.PRINT AC'), if both appear in the netlist.
+Second, if a 'FILE=hbFile' qualifier appears on a '.PRINT HB' line, that is using 'FORMAT=STD', then its four possible output files will be 'hbFile.HB.FD.prn', 'hbFile.HB.TD.prn', 'hbFile.hc_ic.prn' and 'hbFile.startup.prn'.
+Finally, if a 'FILE=acFile' qualifier appears on a '.PRINT AC' line, that is using 'FORMAT=STD', then its two possible output files will be 'acFile' and 'acFile.TD.prn'.

-9.2 Output Analysis
+9.2.
+Output Analysis

-9.2.1 .MEASURE
+9.2.1. .MEASURE

 Xyce supports analysis of the data from a simulation through the .MEASURE command.
-Using .MEASURE one can locate extrema in a voltage or current node, calculate integrals, derivatives,

-Fourier transforms, and locate transient events.
+Using .MEASURE one can locate extrema in a voltage or current node, calculate integrals, derivatives, Fourier transforms, and locate transient events.
 (Note: .MEAS is an allowed synonym for .MEASURE in Xyce.)

 '''

-.MEASURE <analysis type> <measure name> <measure type> <simulation variable>
+.MEASURE <analysis type> <measure name> <measure type> <simulation

+variable>

 + [qualifiers]

 '''

 <analysis type> is the analysis under which the measure should be calculated.
-Currently only transient (.TRAN) and dc (.DC) analyses are supported.
-However, .MEASURE can be used with .STEP in both cases.
+Currently, transient (.TRAN), dc (.DC), ac (.AC) and noise (.NOISE) analyses are supported, and .MEASURE can be used with .STEP in all four cases.
 The specified measure is referenced by <measure name>.
 That name is used in the summary output at the end of the simulation to report the value of that measure, and can also be used in .PRINT statements.
 The <measure type> is the type of calculation to be done.
 For .TRAN analyses, the supported measure types are: